Advertising Policy for Academic Instructional PositionsACA-77

 This policy applies to the hiring process for all instructional faculty that require recruitment.
 This does not include the hiring process for adjunct faculty.

-Academic positions involving classroom teaching, that would otherwise require recruitment, must include a print ad (hard copy) in a national professional journal or other hard copy print media with national circulation.
+Academic positions involving classroom teaching, that would otherwise require recruitment, must include a print, electronic or web-based advertisement in a national professional journal with national circulation.
 In this context, “teaching” is defined as classroom teaching of regular university course listed in the Schedule of Classes, with the employee listed as an instructor of record.

-It is the policy of Indiana University that only individuals who are U.S. citizens or permanent residents be appointed to tenured positions.
-Appointments to positions with tenure that are offered to non U.S. citizens or permanent residents, will be temporarily converted to tenure-probationary appointments until permanent residence in the U.S. has been obtained at which time the appointment will be converted to a tenured position as originally offered.
+It is the policy of Indiana University that only individuals who are U.S. citizens or permanent residents may be granted tenure.
+Non-U.S. citizens who are not permanent residents, in tenure-track positions, may continue to progress in tenure probationary status, but may not be granted tenure until permanent residence in the U.S. has been obtained.
+When appointments to positions with tenure are offered to non-U.S. citizens who are not permanent residents, they will be temporarily appointed to tenure-probationary positions until permanent residence in the U.S. has been obtained at which time the appointment will be converted to a tenured position as originally offered.

 Reason for Policy

-If a search yielding an international candidate has not included the requisite print advertisement, the hiring department will be required to either re-open the position to conduct a new test of the labor market, or possibly postpone sponsorship of permanent residence until the faculty member can document three years of experience and is able to assemble extensive documentation attesting to his/her eligibility for Outstanding Professor/Researcher classification.
-Further information about University processes for sponsorship of permanent residence is available at: http://ois.iu.edu/doc/permanent-residency-policy.pdf.
+If a search yielding an international candidate has not included the requisite print, electronic or web-based advertisement, the hiring department will be required to either re-open the position to conduct a new test of the labor market, or possibly postpone sponsorship of permanent residence until the faculty member can document three years of experience and is able to assemble extensive documentation attesting to his/her eligibility for Outstanding Professor/Researcher classification.
+Further information about University processes for sponsorship of permanent residence is available at: http://ois.iu.edu/doc/permanent-residency- policy.pdf.